 Now that you better understand ILD, you can discover which ratings would work best for you and your needs.
 Below is a practical ILD firmness guide.

 Soft mattresses have ILDs ranging from 14 to 21, and they offer minimal firmness.
 Many people believe soft mattresses to be luxurious, but they are generally only suitable for lightweight individuals who sleep on their side.
-Soft mattresses are not ideal for couples, especially when there is a significant weight difference between them.
+Soft mattresses are not ideal for co-sleepers, especially when there is a significant weight difference between them.

 A medium-soft mattress has an ILD of either 22 or 23.
 If you enjoy sinking into a soft cradle, you can consider this option.